dawid-napora/directus-extension-searchsync-2/README.md

 RUN pnpm install directus-extension-searchsync-2
 ```

-#### 3. Build the Docker Image
+#### Step 3: Build the Docker Image

-Build your Docker image:

 ```bash
 docker compose build
 ```

-#### 4. Start the Docker Container
+#### Step 4: Start the Docker Container

-Start your Docker container:

 ```bash
 docker compose up
 ```

-On startup, you'd see that Directus will automatically load the extension installed in the previous steps.
+Directus will automatically load the extension installed in the previous steps.

-### Installing via the Extensions Directory
+### Via Extensions Directory

-#### 1. Create an Extensions Folder
+#### Step 1: Create an Extensions Folder

-At the root of your project, create an `extensions` folder if one doesn't already exist to house the extensions.
+At the root of your project, create an `extensions` folder if it doesn't already exist to house the extensions.

-#### 2. Clone the extension into the extensions folder
+#### Step 2: Clone the Extension into the Extensions Folder

-Clone the extension repository from GitHub to the `extensions` folder in your project.

 ```bash
 cd extensions